History of Brentford F.C.: Consolidation in League One and promotion to the Championship (2009–2014)

 Before the beginning of the 2009–10 League One season, it was announced that supporter Matthew Benham had reached an agreement with supporters' trust Bees United, whereby he would invest significant amounts of capital over a five-year period.
 Brentford started and ended 2009–10 strongly, finishing in 9th place.
 2010–11 became memorable for Brentford's cup exploits, going on a run to the fourth round of the League Cup (beating Premier League Everton on penalties along the way) and reaching the 2011 Football League Trophy Final, which was lost 1–0 to Carlisle United.
 In March 2011, Benham agreed to invest £1m a year into the club, for a minimum of three seasons.
 Uwe Rösler was appointed as Brentford manager in June 2011, with Mark Warburton, previously first team coach, taking over the role of sporting director as part of a restructure behind the scenes at the club.
 2011–12 proved to be a season of transition and in June 2012, Benham became the majority shareholder of the club, acquiring 96% of the shares.

-Brentford came within a penalty kick of automatic promotion to the Championship on the final day of the 2012–13 season, losing 1–0 to promotion rivals Doncaster Rovers at Griffin Park, who only needed a draw to secure automatic promotion, a scenario which mirrored that of the final-day match versus Reading 11 years previously.
+Brentford came within a penalty kick of automatic promotion to the Championship on the final day of the 2012–13 season, after losing 1–0 to promotion rivals Doncaster Rovers at Griffin Park, who only needed a draw to secure automatic promotion.
+The scenario mirrored that of the final-day match versus Reading 11 years previously.
 The Bees recovered to beat Swindon Town on penalties in the 2013 playoff semi-finals after drawing 4–4 on aggregate, but the season came to an end after a 2–1 defeat to Yeovil Town in the final.
 A hangover ensued early in the 2013–14 season, but after a heated discussion between management and players after a defeat to Stevenage in mid-October 2013, Brentford went on a club-record 19 match unbeaten run in League One, even weathering the storm caused by the departure of Rösler in early December 2013.
 Mark Warburton carried on Rösler's good work and led Brentford to a runners'-up finish and automatic promotion to the Championship.
 Earlier in 2014, Benham had acquired 100% ownership of the club – his funding having been vital to Brentford's rise from League Two in 2007 to the Championship in 2014.